sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 resolvers += "Example Plugin Repository" at "https://example.org/repo/"
 ```

-Many of the auto plugins automatically adds settings into projects,
+Many of the auto plugins automatically add settings into projects,
 however, some may require explicit enablement.
 Here's an example:

 ```scala